 Read our more detailed listing.

-Town buildings and other facilities closed, all our activities cancelled
+Town buildings and other facilities gradually reopening, all our activities cancelled

-For an indefinite period of time, Mount Royal's municipal buildings are closed to the public, as are most of our outdoor facilities, including playgrounds.
+For an indefinite period of time, Mount Royal's municipal buildings remain closed to the public.

 All our public activities are suspended until further notice.
 See the list.

 Most of our employees are teleworking and our administrative services are reduced to a strict minimum.
 As for essential services, all of them are maintained.

 May 20: tennis and some other outdoor activities allowed

 Since May 20, it is possible to play tennis in TMR.
 The use of the skate park and the outdoor fitness track at Danyluk Park is also permitted, without gatherings.
 Team sports - soccer, basketball, etc. – remain prohibited.